Arpan3211/invoice-generator/README.md

 ## Installation Instructions

-to run the project local on you system
+to run the project locally on your system

 follow this steps